Section 1506 of the Insurance Law

 Section 1506 Acquisition or retention of control of insurers

-(1) it gives twenty days' written notice to the insurer, or such shorter period of notice as the superintendent permits, of its intention to acquire control, and
+(1) it gives twenty days written notice to the insurer, or such shorter period of notice as the superintendent permits, of its intention to acquire control, provided that the notice shall include an agreement by the person seeking to acquire control that the person will provide the annual report specified in section one thousand five hundred three of this article for so long as control exists; and

 (2) it receives the superintendent's prior approval.